Author of Be Ready for Anything and Bloom Where You’re Planted online course

-Today, instead of fighting the Black Friday crowds, spend the day adding things that are frugal and delicious to your pantry.
+Instead of fighting the Black Friday weekend crowds, spend the day adding things that are frugal and delicious to your pantry.
+Here are 3 ways to preserve your Thanksgiving leftovers.

 Nearly all leftovers can be successfully frozen and used in other meals.
 For Tess Pennington’s guidelines on freezing food, click HERE.